joust-dev/automated-testing/README.md

     <li> Java 8 & maven (add those two to environment variables on you system)</li>
     <li> Checkout the project from GitHub</li>
 </ul>
-  Then: <br>Go to your project directory (pom.xml location) adn run a command:
+  Then<br>Go to your project directory (pom.xml location) adn run a command:

       mvn clean test thucydides:aggregate